thachp/om-network/README.md

 5. Participants fulfill their contractual obligations.

+### Inventors ###
 Inventors forgoes their intellectual property rights to the network.
 In returns, the network guaranteed 1% rewards for every transactions associated their goods sold by the network for 5 years.

+### Consumers ###
-Consumers review listed good available on the network.
+Consumers review listed goods on the network.
 Open a CONTRACT with the network to purchase a good listed an inventor.
 Consumers must list a BID amount which he is following to pay for the good.

-Contract BID amount is only visible between consumer and the network.
+* Contract BID amount is only visible between consumer and the network.
 Suppliers, Manufacturers, Logistics do not have access to view BID amount.

-Network Fees:  Consumer must pay 2.5% network fees on top of BID amount.
+* Network Fees:  Consumer must pay 2.5% network fees on top of BID amount.

-Restrictions:  The consumer must have tokens balance equal to his bid amount plus 2.5% of BID amount in order to open contract.
+* Restrictions:  The consumer must have tokens balance equal to his bid amount plus 2.5% of BID amount in order to open contract.

+### Suppliers ###
 Suppliers subscribe to open contracts and agreed to source parts in order to manufacture listed goods.
-Suppliers must provide ASK amount for parts they are willing to source.
+Suppliers must provide ASK amount for parts they are willing to sell.

 ASK Amount is only visible between the suppliers and the network.

-Penalty Fees: 1.5% of ASK Amount will be deducted by the network should suppliers ship defective parts.
+* Penalty Fees: 1.5% of ASK Amount will be deducted by the network should suppliers ship defective parts.

-Suppliers must provide collateral equal to their ASK Price x Number of Parts needed to manufacture the good.
+* Suppliers must provide collateral equal to their ASK Price x Number of Parts needed to manufacture the good.

+### Manufacturers ###
 Manufacturers subscribe to open contracts and place ASK amount for their labor and services.

 Manufacturing ASK Amount is only visible between the manufacturers and the network.

-Penalty Fees: 1.5% of ASK Amount will be deducted by the network should manufacturers fail to delivery functional goods to consumer.
+* Penalty Fees: 1.5% of ASK Amount will be deducted by the network should manufacturers fail to delivery functional goods to consumer.

-Restrictions: Manufacturers must provide collateral equal to their ASK amount.
+* Restrictions: Manufacturers must provide collateral equal to their ASK amount.
 Manufacturers must brand the finished goods as OMN with QRCODE linking to contract detail.

+### How the network reward contracts? ###
 NETWORK calculate optimal scenario and approve contracts based on various factors; cost of parts, manufacturing cost, shipping cost, participants reputation, geographical region, and so forth.
 Network aims to provide best pricing, and earliest delivery time of goods consumer.

 ## Fees ##